Measurement of the Higgs boson production in association with top quarks in multilepton final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event selection and categorisation

 \subsection{\twoLssTau channel}

 Events in this channel are required to have two light leptons fulfilling the $M$ requirements in Table~\ref{tbl:tightleps}, with $\pT>15$~\GeV and the same electric charge, plus one \tauhadvis candidate with $\pT>20$~\GeV.
-For the events where both light leptons have the same flavour, their invariant mass must not be within 10~\GeV of the $Z$-boson mass.
-In addition, events must have at least four jets and at least one of them must be $b$-tagged with the 85\% $b$-tagging WP.
+For the events where both light leptons have the same flavour, their invariant mass must not be within 10~\GeV of the $Z$-boson mass to suppress backgrounds featuring $Z$-boson decays.
+In addition, further rejection of the main backgrounds is obtained by requiring events to have at least four jets and at least one of them must be $b$-tagged with the 85\% $b$-tagging WP.

 A total of 17 input variables are used to train a multi-class BDT with three output nodes for the $\ttH$ signal as well as the $\ttW$ and $\ttbar$ backgrounds.
 The BDT training is performed with a relaxed event selection accepting events with at least three jets to increase the available MC statistics.
 The most discriminating variables in the BDT, evaluated at the training selection level, are the jet multiplicity, the invariant mass of the system formed by the leptons and the $\met$, and the scalar sum of the transverse momenta of jets, leptons and \tauhadvis candidates in the event.
 Since it was found not to improve the sensitivity, no further categorisation is performed in this channel but the BDT output score for the $\ttH$ class is used as discriminant variable.